NS2CDT/ns2_beta/README.md

         - Lerk spikes deal 2x damage to mines (Damage: 5 -> 10).
         - Mines now award 5 score points when killed by an alien.
     - Hand Grenades
-        - Deploy animation can be skipped so grenades can be switched to and thrown much faster.
+        - Removed lengthy deploy animation so grenades are now thrown much faster. (quickthrow and regular throw)
     - Exosuit
-        - Reduced opacity of "scanlines" texture to about 25% of original value.
+        - Reduced opacity of "scanlines" UI texture to be less obstructive (25% of original value).
         - Exos are now free to fire their weapons while thrusters are being used.
         - Thrusters can now be toggled on and off freely without waiting for maximum charge between use.
             - Thruster fuel now has a 0.75 second cooldown before recharging after last use.